Preedie/T2A1-A_Workbook/README.md

 - Primary keys ensure the records stored in the table are uniquely identified.
 - foreign keys ensure integrity through making sure vaules match primary key vaules in related tables.
 - check contraints ensure data meets a specific condition or expression that has been set before allowing it to be stored into a database.

+## Q10

+Relational Database Models create data integrity through making sure the data and information stored within are accurate and consistent.
+There are multiple types of data integrity within a relational database model and all of them play a special role in ensuring the data remains valid and reliable.
+These types of data integrity are referential, entity and domain integrity.
+Each of these relational database model integrity methods can be enforced through constraints and rules in the relational database management system.

+1. ## Entity Integrity

+Entity Integrity makes sure that each table within the database carries a unique identifier for the each of its rows.
+This is done through the use of primary keys.

+Entity Integrity is enforced through the use a Primary Key Contraints, A primary key is a unique identifier for a particular record in a table.
+The Primary Key will ensure that no one record in a table can have the same value.

+2. ## Referential Integrity

+Referential Integrity is done through ensuring that relationships between tables are consistent specifically it ensures that foreign keys always point to an already existing and valid record within another table.

+Foreign keys point to primary keys in other tables which in turn creates a relationship between the tables.
+The foriegn key contraint ensures that the foreign key column matches a primary key value in a referenced table even if the table is valued null.

+3. ## Domain Integrity

+Domain Integrity ensures that all values within a column in a table are defined by valid values which follow a data type, format and range.

+The enforcement of domain integrity is done through ensureing each column in a table is assigned a specific data type (Intger, vchar, date etc) RDMS will ensure that all the values in the colmun adhere to the data type specified.

+The value constraints used in domain integrity are:

+- NOT NULL Contraint:
+This ensures that the column does not contain null values, making sure there is a valid value in the column

+- UNIQUE Constraint:
+Unique constraints ensure that all the values in a column or in multiple columns are unqiue across the table, this will prevent duplicate entries.

+- CHECK Contraint:
+Makes sure all values in a column meet a specific condition which in turn eforces domain rules at the data level.

+- DEFAULT Contraint:
+This constraint employes a default value in a column when there is no value specified, ensuring the column has always has a valid value.